 Some people even say that the only thing that matters is whether or not you like the way it sounds and looks!
 Obviously, that’s probably not enough for most people when making a purchase this large, but you could say it’s a good place to start.
 These are some of the other things you should take a look at.
 Also check out our synthesizer reviews for more input, and our synthesizers for beginners if you’re at that stage.

 Unfortunately, price is a factor when it comes to the things we want.
-It also doesn’t help that music synthesizer keyboards are typically some of the most expensive instruments you can get (at least when it comes to the good ones).
+It also doesn’t help that music synthesizers are typically some of the most expensive instruments you can get (at least when it comes to the good ones).
 Most are in the range of $600 – $2000, and it’ll vary from synth to synth.
 It depends on what you’re looking for and how much you are willing to spend.
-If you want a good synthesizer that will last you many years, it’s probably best to go with one of the synthesizer keyboards above with the highest rated reviews – this shows that they are probably one of the best synthesizers.
+If you want a good synthesizer that will last you many years, it’s probably best to go with one of th keyboards above with the highest rated reviews – this shows that they are probably one of the best synth workstations.
 Sometimes they’ll be expensive, but at least you can have the peace of mind to know it will last you a long time.
 You can also see the best cheap synthesizers here.